 What does the Commission do?

 The delinquency prevention focus of the Commission seeks to prevent youth from entering the juvenile justice system when possible.
 The Commission strives to support delinquency prevention activities which include: advocating for needed youth services by working with county agencies and community groups, recognizing and promoting programs for youth, and hosting youth-related activities.
 The Commission is focused on those activities that are primarily designed to prevent juveniles from entering into the court system to begin with.
 These activities may include advocating for youth and advising both governmental and non-governmental agencies of policy recommendations.

 Where and when does the Commission meet?

-The JJDPC meetings are held every other month on the second Thursday, from 5:30 p.m. to 7:00 p.m.
+The JJDPC meetings are held every month on the second Thursday, from 5:30 p.m. to 7:00 p.m.
 The location varies so please refer to the agenda for the upcoming meeting location information.
 The public is invited and encouraged to attend.